 Next Either screw up the Sliding door wheels or remove them completely.
-Usually turn screw anti-clockwise to retract wheel into the door.
+Usually, turn screw anti-clockwise to retract wheel into the door.

 Slide in the Teflon track strips and leave a gap of approximately 1/8 inch or 3mm between the center riser in the track.
 Cut the Teflon sliders to length using pliers or side cutters

 Mount the door slider guides with screws and check if the door closes completely without gaps top or bottom.
-If there are gaps use the spaces that are included in the kit.
+If there are gaps then use the spaces that are included in the kit.

 If it all slides good, glue in the Patio Door Teflon track with the supplied Quick Grip glue, and leave to dry for a few hours.
-Screw in the Door Guides.
+Screw-in the Door Guides.
 Oil the track with either Teflon spray or silicon oil.

 Try and keep the track well cleaned and it should last a lifetime.

 Word of warning: Try not to throw your door through the other side, as it slides so easy now.
 One finger patio door sliding now possible.

 Because the Patio Slide Ezzz adds the height to your door with the extra track and Teflon sliders, make sure you have at least 6mm free gap space at the top of your glass, wood, or aluminum sliding patio door.